-Students can choose between a certificate in biomedical informatics, applied biomedical informatics or public health informatics.
+Students can choose between a certificate in biomedical informatics, applied biomedical informatics, public health informatics or health data science.
 All certificates consist of five courses (three or four semester credit hours each), totaling 15 or 16 hours of graduate credit once completed.

 The certificate in biomedical informatics focuses on the opportunities and challenges in integrating technology in modern health care.
 It is designed to introduce students to basic and practical solutions in developing health information solutions.
 The certificate can be completed online or in person.

 Option 1 - A set of five predetermined classes:

 Option 2 - BMI 5300 Introduction to Biomedical Informatics* and the choice of any four courses from the catalog with advice from the certificate program coordinator(s).
 This option allows professionals interested in a specific area of study to explore one of our concentrations including Bioinformatics, Human Factors Engineering, or Clinical Informatics.

 The certificate in applied biomedical informatics is a fully online program designed to provide students with the knowledge and skills to evaluate, implement and maintain electronic health records and health information systems.

 Option 1 - A set of five predetermined courses with an emphasis in Electronic Health Records (EHRs).

 Option 2 - BMI 5300 Introduction to Biomedical Informatics (required) and the choice of any four courses from the catalog with advice from the certificate program coordinator(s).
 This option allows professionals interested in biomedicine or learning and technology to customize their certificate to meet their needs.